 With fan boxes, the fan's minimum flow rate is sufficient to permit electric heater operation, so there is no minimum setting or requirement.
 Additionally, as there is minimum reheat, energy codes are satisfied, and diffuser performance is maintained.
-As a result, when restrictive energy codes are in place, fan powered terminals may be required for acceptable environments and ventilation mixing, instead of shut off single duct units.
+As a result, when restrictive energy codes are in place, fan powered terminals may be required for acceptable environments and ventilation mixing.
+See the table on the previous page for VAV damper minimum flows as a function of control type and inlet size.

-As mentioned earlier, the ASHRAE Handbook recommends a maximum discharge temperature of 90°F (in a 75°F room) with overhead heating to avoid excessive stratification (and ventilation short-circuiting).
+As mentioned earlier, the ASHRAE Handbook recommends (and ASHRAE Standard 62.1 requires) a maximum discharge temperature of 90°F (in a 75°F room) with overhead heating to avoid excessive stratification (and ventilation short-circuiting), except in morning warm-up (Fundamentals, Chapter 33).
 Many times, simple logic can be applied to select suitable conditions of airflow and reheat which maintain room air mixing, diffuser performance and air change effectiveness, within the factory airflow and kW limitations for units with electric heaters.
-Setting one cfm/sqft as a heating flowrate in perimeter zones is recommended to achieve optimum air distribution when heating.
+We recommend 1cfm/sqft as a heating flow rate in perimeter zones to achieve optimum air distribution when heating.